ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Connection Management

 Once a Connection is established, the Transport Services API allows applications to interact with the Connection by modifying or inspecting
 Connection Properties.
-A Connection can also generate events in the form of Soft Errors.
+A Connection can also generate error events in the form of `SoftError` events.

 The set of Connection Properties that are supported for setting and getting on a Connection are described in {{I-D.ietf-taps-interface}}.
 For any properties that are generic, and thus could apply to all protocols being used by a Connection, the Transport Services implementation should store the properties